c-sanders/Quaternion/README.md

 But what would happen, if instead of a number line x, we had a 3-dimensional Euclidean space which was comprised of three mutually orthogonal axes labelled x, y, and z?
-If we were to take the square root of the negative values on the x-axis, then that is not an issue - the results will simply reside on the i-axis.
+If we were to take the square root of the negative values on the x-axis, then that is not an issue - the results will simply be of the form i, -i2, i3.7 and the like.
 But what would happen if we were to take the square root of the negative values on the y-axis?
-The answer is that the resulting values DO NOT reside on the j-axis.
+The answer is that the resulting values are not of the form j, -j2, j3.7 and the like.
-Similarly, doing the same thing to the negative values on the z-axis does not result in values which reside on the k-axis.
+Similarly, doing the same thing to the negative values on the z-axis does not result in values which are of the form k, -k2, k3.7 and the like.

 * #### What is a quaternion?
 A more detailed answer.